captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

 ## POIROT:
-Martha wants to keep the marriage a secret, but Jack tells Bella, and his father finds out.
+Martha wants to keep the engagement a secret, but Jack tells Bella, and his father finds out.

 ---